-Clarke Energy has extensive multi-national experience in the engineering, installation and maintenance of generation facilities operating on gas derived from biological sources.
+Clarke Energy has extensive experience in the engineering, installation and maintenance of generation facilities operating on gas derived from biological sources.

-Jenbacher engines are known for having the highest levels of electrical efficiency on the market.
+The GE Jenbacher gas engine is known for having the highest levels of electrical efficiency on the market.
 When coupled with a contractual maintenance agreement with Clarke Energy, it will give peace of mind to the customer that they will achieve the highest levels availability and hence consistent returns from their biogas plant.